atisharma/chasm_engine/README.md

 ## Problems / bugs

 There are still many.
-If you find a bug running a local model, test with ChatGPT to compare - it might be a bug in oobabooga/text-generation-webui.
+If you find a bug running a local model, test with ChatGPT to compare - it might be a bug in oobabooga/text-generation-webui or whatever's serving your local model.